 - Cognitive difficulties.
 Unexplained difficulties in thinking, concentrating, making decisions, or remembering things can signal a brain tumour.
 These changes might also involve problems with comprehending written or spoken language, which is a condition known as dysphasia.

-- Visual anomalies.
-Anomalies in visual perception, such as brief episodes of blurred vision, or the perception of flashing lights can sometimes indicate a brain tumour.
-These anomalies might also include unexplained eye pain or abnormal eye movements.
+- Visual changes.
+Changes in vision, such as brief episodes of blurred or double vision, or seeing flashing lights, can sometimes be a sign of a brain tumour.
+Other visual symptoms may include unexplained eye pain or unusual eye movements.

 - Difficulty swallowing